btoll/benjamintoll.com/content/post/studying_for_the_lpic1_102_part_two.md

 ### `X` Forwarding

 Remote desktop sessions are supported natively by `X` by the [`X Display Manager Control Protocol`] (`XDMCP`).
-Note that there security concerns, as well as it is bandwidth-intensive.
+Note that there are security concerns, as well as it is bandwidth-intensive.
 Further, `X` needs to be installed on both ends of the connection.

 ### Virtual Network Computing